josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 </script>
 ```

 That bit of server-side loading handles everything we need!
-Now we've got a `posts` prop being passed to the component, and we can use it to loop over posts.
+Now we've got a `posts` prop being passed to the component, and we can use it to loop over and render posts on our blog index page.

 ```svelte
 <!-- src/routes/blog/index.svelte -->